Introduction

 Why Early Dental Care Is Critically Important

 Preventing Early Childhood Caries (Tooth Decay): Regular checkups help detect and prevent cavities early.
-Baby teeth have thinner enamel than adult teeth, making them highly susceptible to rapid decay.

 Supporting Proper Jaw and Tooth Development: Maintaining primary teeth ensures there is proper spacing for permanent teeth.
-Premature loss of a baby tooth can cause surrounding teeth to shift, leading to severe crowding later.

 Common Pediatric Dental Treatments